berkantbayraktar/DATA-COMMUNICATIONS-AND-NETWORKING/README.md

 * <path-to-your-private-key-file> : directory of the private key for GENI
 * host : target hostname {e.g. pc5.instageni.rnet.missouri.edu}
 * user : GENI username (e.g. berkantb)
-* <port-number-of-the-machine> : port number of the machine

 We connected to machines.Then, for time syncronization between